How to complain about cyclists on pavements

 Show up at local council meetings and voice your concerns about the issue.
 This can help bring attention to the problem and encourage local authorities to take action.

-See also How to unsubscribe from nextdoor
+See also How to claim an abandoned vehicle

 By actively engaging in these advocacy efforts, you can help make your community safer for pedestrians and promote better sharing of space among all road users.